 However, in my opinion, I think the action taken by the Aurora resident by mailing trash to GFL was definitely not appropriate.
 Any decision to ship municipal solid waste in the mail has serious health and safety as well as legal implications.
 Consider the exposure for delivery personnel, chance for contamination and soiling of handling equipment, other packages, release of offensive odours.
 Mailing trash to GFL was not a wise decision.

 Firstly, I do understand the frustration and disappointment that could have resulted from the Aurora resident’s experience.
 There should never be an excuse for poor customer service.
-However, ‘two wrongs don’t make a right’ – so was mailing trash to GFL the right approach?“Now, how many of you would like to have your packages or mail travelling with that ‘trash mail’?”
+However, ‘two wrongs don’t make a right’ – so was mailing trash to GFL the right approach?

 From the Town of Aurora website: ‘The Infrastructure and Environmental Services department’s Waste and Recycling division is responsible for waste and recycling collection within The Town of Aurora.’
 And, ‘Green For Life Environmental Corporation (GFL) is the Town’s garbage and recycling contractor.’
 In addition, the Town site also clearly states, ‘for information on your waste and recycling pickup please contact GFL’ and ‘for further information or questions, please contact the Town’s Customer Service department’.

 If there is an issue with waste and recycling collection it’s advisable to contact the Town’s customer service department first.
 It’s the right thing to do unless it’s an emergency or a matter of public safety.
 To escalate concerns perhaps one of the Council Members could be contacted or the issue presented at a General Committee meeting if necessary.
-Of course, one could also choose to express their concerns through local and social media if there is a compelling benefit to make the public aware of an incident.“However, ‘two wrongs don’t make a right’ – so was mailing trash to GFL the right approach?”
+Of course, one could also choose to express their concerns through local and social media if there is a compelling benefit to make the public aware of an incident.

 From a practical point of view, we are paying the Town for waste collection through our tax dollars; and all garbage related issues, including those with the Town’s contractors, can be considered the Town’s responsibility.
 It is important for the Town to collect data against its contractors and thus be able to provide consolidated feedback to the contractor.
 When there are issues I am sure the Town strives to resolve them.
 If the Town is not appropriately informed of issues in a timely manner there isn’t much they can do.